iTwin/pcf/README.md

 * Loaders
     * Loader is recorded as a Repository Link element in your iModel.
     * Currently supported loaders can be found in pcf/core/src/loaders directory.
-* Request Limit
-    * If you saw this message - "Requests are sent too frequent.
-Sleep for 60 seconds", it means your registered Client ID should probably be upgraded due to rate limiting, otherwise your job will be slowed down with a slight chance of failing.

 # Advanced Topics

 ## Declarative Synchronization

-PCF allows you to represent your external source data in an iModel using two constructs: **DMO's** and **Nodes** (see definitions below).
+PCF allows you to represent your external source data in an iModel using two constructs: **DMOs** and **Nodes** (see definitions below).
 It makes sure that every EC Entity corresponding to your source data are correctly inserted, updated, and deleted in your iModel.
 With PCF, you also gain the power to organize [the hierarchy](https://www.itwinjs.org/bis/intro/information-hierarchy/) of your digital twin (iModel) so your end iTwin.js applications knows what to expect from your iModels.

 ## Minimized Runtime Error and Testing